pJanks/SuperSlimeTime/README.md

 # Super Slime Time
-  - The entry point for the application is `public/index.php`.
+  - The entry point for this application is `public/index.php`.

  ## TODO
   - Finish README *(haha)*